ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-5-3.md

-Chapter 5: Utilizing Technology for List-Making: Examples of Individuals Who Successfully Utilized Technology for List-Making
+Examples of Individuals Who Successfully Utilized Technology for List-Making
 =============================================================================================================================

 In this chapter, we will explore the benefits of utilizing technology for list-making and provide examples of individuals who have successfully incorporated technology into their list-making practice.